svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 ## Research

+* OAS DB: A Repository of Specifications to Support OpenAPI Research

+* RESTest: Black-Box Constraint-Based Testing of RESTful Web APIs

+> In this paper, we present RESTest, a framework for automated black-box testing of RESTful APIs.
+Among its key features, RESTest supports the specification and automated analysis of interparameter dependencies, enabling the use of constraint solvers for the automated generation of valid test cases.

 * Checking Security Properties of Cloud Service REST APIs

 > We define a REST API as a finite set of requests.
 Each request r is a tuple of the form ha, t, p, bi where